 The Wheel began to cycle down, there wouldn’t be another pop for two weeks, and now it was time to greet our returning heroes.
 I entered the decontamination area and surveyed the crew.
 There were only four survivors.
-They were assembled in a glass quarantine area.
-There were speakers inside and out so that we could talk to each other.
+They were assembled in a glass quarantine area with speakers inside and out so that we could talk to each other.
 The navigator stood completely still, staring at a wall.
-The ship’s cook rocked back and forth on the cold, steel ground repeating some recipe with ingredients no man had ever heard of.
+The ship’s cook rocked back and forth on the cold, steel ground repeating some recipe with ingredients no man has ever heard of.
 The copilot smiled and held his stomach as though he were somehow pregnant.
-He sang nursery rhymes.
+He sang nursery rhymes softly to himself.
 The captain of the ship saw me walk in and saluted.

-“Sir, we’ve brought your ship back,” he said, gesturing to the porthole they’d all come in through.
+“Sir, we’ve brought your ship back,” he said, gesturing to the porthole.

-I returned the salute, “Looks like the same can’t be said about the crew, captain.
+I returned the salute, “Looks like the same can’t be said for your crew, captain.
 What happened out there?”

 “I don’t really know, sir.
 It seems the experience was different for everyone,” he said, “As for what happened to me?
 Very little.
 I guess I was lucky.”

 “No, sir, I can’t.
 I can hardly remember it anymore, it’s like waking up from a dream, everything is already fading.
-I almost feel as though I never left.”
+I almost feel like I never left.”

 The copilot whispered something.